neoforged/Documentation/docs/gui/screens.md

 }
 ```

 To draw and submit the PiP render state to a picture, each PiP has its own `PictureInPictureRenderer<T>`, where `T` is the implemented `PictureInPictureRenderState`.
 There are numerous methods that can be overridden, allowing the user almost full control of the entire pipeline, but there are three that must be implemented.

 First is `getRenderStateClass`, which simply returns the class of the `PictureInPictureRenderState`.
-This was originally used in vanilla to register what render state the renderer was used for, but NeoForge patches this out in favor of a different registration mechanism.
+In vanilla, this method was used to register what render state the renderer was used for.
+NeoForge still uses the render state class, but provides registration through an event to map to a dynamic pool of renderers instead of calling `getRenderStateClass`.

 Then, there is `getTextureLabel`, which provides a unique debug label for the picture being written to.
 Finally, there is `renderToTexture`, which actually draws the object to the picture, similar to other render methods.

 ```java
 public class ExampleRenderer extends PictureInPictureRenderer<ExampleRenderState> {